mattiamtzlr/ratatoskr/README.md

 Screw the gyro to the middle shelf of the drivetrain housing making sure to put three (3) washers between the underside of the gyro and the shelf, and a nut at the underside of the shelf.
 Use 2x M2.5 10mm screws.
 Take note of the orientation of the gyro in the below picture -- the back edge of the gyro should be aligned with the edge of the shelf.
-Then slide the shelf down the rails in drivetrain housing.
+Then slide the shelf down the rails in the drivetrain housing.
 Again, you will probably need to sand/file some things here.

 <p align="center"><img src="./img/03a_middle_shelf.JPG" width="90%"></p>